×

 • Information on incompatibilities

-• Expiration dates and batch numbers
+• Expiry dates and batch numbers

-The Compatibility Matrix: Intelligence at the Heart of Storage Management
+The compatibility matrix: Intelligence at the heart of storage management

 This is arguably the most critical feature.
 Can you store a flammable product next to an oxidizing product?
 The answer is no, and that's a basic rule.
 But what about the hundreds of other possible combinations?